patternfly/training-scenarios/react/forms/step2.md

-In PatternFly 4, demos are used to show how Patternfly’s components and layouts can be put together to build more complex structures.

-They're made entirely from components and layouts.

 In this exercise, we'll be using a form demo to create a new form for a web application.

 The image below is what we'll end up with when we are done: